Arux-BTT/TinyMoneroCold/README.md

 ## Stay paranoid !

-when you want to store a significant amount of Monero, always use this tool **offline and without drive**.
+when you want to store a significant amount of Monero, always use this tool **offline and without any drives**.